csoroz/CIPs/CIP-1694/README.md

 ### Out of scope

-The following topics are considered to be out of the scope of this proposal.
+The following topics are considered to be out of the scope of this CIP.

 #### The contents of the constitution